skip to Main Content

 A

-2. The right to such an allowance shall vest in the surviving spouse upon the death of his or her spouse, shall not terminate with his or her subsequent death or remarriage, and shall become his or her absolute property or the property of his or her estate upon death without restriction as to use, encumbrance, or disposition.
+- The right to such an allowance shall vest in the surviving spouse upon the death of [their] spouse, shall not terminate with [their] subsequent death or remarriage, and shall become [their] absolute property or the property of [their] estate upon death without restriction as to use, encumbrance, or disposition.

 B

-Such furniture, furnishings, appliances, implements, and equipment as shall be reasonably necessary for the family use and occupancy of his or her dwelling shall be assigned to and vested in the surviving spouse, if any, provided he or she was living with the decedent at the time of his or her death.
+Such furniture, furnishings, appliances, implements, and equipment, as shall be reasonably necessary for the family use and occupancy of [their] dwelling shall be assigned to and vested in the surviving spouse, if any, provided [they] were living with the decedent at the time of [their] death.

 C